Connect with others who understand.

 Fatigue

-In the 2022 study, respondents reported that fatigue was the most commonly reported symptom to worsen from cold sensitivity.
+In the 2022 study, respondents reported that fatigue was the most common symptom to worsen from cold sensitivity.
 Some MyMSTeam members have this experience as well.
 One member shared, “It’s cold here in west central Wisconsin.
 Friday I couldn’t stand or get dressed.
 Saturday I couldn’t get to my walker to get to the bathroom.
 I didn’t have the strength to crawl, either.”

 “This year, the cold has just drained me,” wrote another member.
 “My body seems no longer able to regulate my internal temperature.”